iberianpig/chatgpt.vim/README.md

 ## Utility Command Usage

-This plugin includes several utility commands that can be executed within Vim to enhance your workflow.
-These commands can be run in Markdown files using the `%!{}` syntax.
+This plugin includes several utility commands that can be executed within Vim.

+These commands act as simple command-line interfaces and can be sent to ChatGPT using the `%!{COMMAND}` syntax.
+This allows you to write commands in the current buffer or within the `response.md` file used for ChatGPT sessions, and execute them to send the expanded contents to ChatGPT.

+Additionally, you can use `:r !COMMAND` to inline insert results at the current cursor position.
+(This is a built-in Vim feature and not specific to this plugin.)

+### Example Custom Commands

+- **`cat-repo`**: Displays files in a specified Git repository.
+- **`gh-issue`**: Retrieves and displays comments from a specified GitHub issue.
+- **`gh-pr`**: Retrieves and displays diffs and comments from a specified GitHub pull request.

 ### 1. `cat-repo`